chriskrycho/v5.chriskrycho.com/site/journal/2025/Friendly Little Wrapper Types.md

 Go forth and use little wrapper types like this.
 They’re cheap-as-free and they’ll make your life much easier in general—and where they add a little friction, it’s for very good reason.

 [^transparent]: In Rust I would actually use `#[repr(transparent)]` to make this truly zero-cost at runtime—no wrapper type at all, at runtime, just the checking at compile time.
+I do acknowledge that there *can* be allocation costs from using the wrapper types in something like JavaScript/TypeScript—an extra object allocation for each of these types.
+That said, unless you are creating many, *many* of these object types, you likely will not notice.

 [^ts-assignability]: Looking at you, TypeScript assignability checks with union types.